 The Common Database (CDB)

-CUTA is the operational manager of the CDB, the tool that puts the multidisciplinary approach of Plan R into practice.
+CUTA is the operational manager of the CDB, the tool that puts the multidisciplinary approach of the Strategy T.E.R. into practice.
 It was set up in 2016, after hundreds of Belgians left for Syria and Iraq to join the terrorist group Islamic State.
 The CDB was one of the government’s measures to strengthen the fight against terrorism and extremism.

 The CDB: What?

 The CDB is an instrument for real-time information sharing, in which all the services involved can continuously exchange unclassified information about individuals and organisations that need to be monitored as a matter of priority in the context of terrorism and extremism, including the radicalisation process.

 Access to the CDB is determined on the basis of subsidiarity and proportionality and, above all, on the basis of the need-to-know principle.
 Each service can only see what it needs to see to do its job.
 Some services can only consult the CDB, others also have to supply it with information.
 A third type of access is the hit/no-hit system, where services can only see if an entity is included in the CDB.
 This last access is indirect, with services having to contact CUTA for information.
 All accesses are strictly legally regulated.

 The categories in the CDB